openenclave/openenclave/docs/Committers.md

 (two-thirds) wins.
 This is to prevent obstructionism by removing the possibility of a one person veto.

-Quorum for Community Maintenance Committee meetings requires at least two-thirds all members of the Community Maintenance Committee to be present.
-The Community Maintenance Committee may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.
+Quorum for Community Governance Committee meetings requires at least two-thirds all members of the Community Governance Committee to be present.
+The Community Governance Committee may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.

-All decisions by vote, whether during a meeting or otherwise, require a super majority vote of all members of the Community Maintenance Committee.
+All decisions by vote, whether during a meeting or otherwise, require a super majority vote of all members of the Community Governance Committee.

 Committee Members